Typefully

 Lighten does exactly the same thing but it selects the lightest value.

-Next up are Multiply and Screen.
 Although they produce similar results, you can think of these as more elegant versions of Darken and Lighten that result in a bit more contrast.
-When you have Screen and Multiply, there is no good reason to use Lighten or Darken.

-Multiply does exactly what you'd think, it simply multiplies each channel together.
 Because the values are normalised between 0 and 1 the product is always darker than the original.

 Screen is actually similar to Multiply but it inverts both the inputs and the result, which is why the result is always lighter.
-Again, we need to normalise the values between 0 and 1 to work this out.

-The last pair of darkening/lightening modes are Color Burn and Color Dodge.
 They have a pronounced step so they can produce quite harsh results compared to the previous modes.

 Color Burn works by inverting the background, dividing it by the foreground and inverting the result.